 - Butch does this for Marsellus Wallace, the man who wants him dead for not throwing a major boxing match, from Pulp Fiction.
 Pulp Fiction being what it is, though the two of them do fight, Butch then saves Marsellus from even worse guys.

 - It is somewhat jarring when it is used in Daredevil.
 After he kills nearly every enemy he goes up against (including petty thugs), he decides to let the Kingpin live.
 It was probably done to show that he had learned that he can stop bad guys without killing them, but it feels like the director wanted to keep the Kingpin alive in case a sequel was made.

 - Also, if he learnt that, he'd learnt it very quickly and without much explanation, in the brief time since hurling Bullseye through a high window.

 - Double subverted...kind of, in a Russian movie Lions' Share.
-The hero kicks the villain off a roof and, while the villain is falling, shoots him straight in the forehead.
-Cue an awesome one-liner: "So that it doesn't hurt when you land."
+The hero kicks the villain off a roof and, while the villain is falling, shoots him straight in the forehead, explaining "So that it doesn't hurt when you land."

 - Father Cornelius saves Zorg from choking on a cherry in The Fifth Element, prompting the "You saved my life, so I'll spare yours" line.

 - The Untouchables both affirms and subverts the trope when Elliot Ness first assists Big Bad mob hitman Frank Nitti, whom he had cornered dangling from a rope off the edge of a building, and then after enduring some Evil Gloating Ness reappraises the situation and casually throws him off the roof.